 Normally we have really strict screen rules.
 None after 6pm and a time limit on them during the week and a different one at the weekend and that works for us.
 However, poor Mini can not play sport, ride his bike or scooter.
 He is pretty much limited to walking the dog at the moment!
 So we have relaxed the rules slightly at the moment and we are finding the Amazon Fire Tablet a real blessing.

-The Amazon Fire Table is amazing value at £49.99.
+The Amazon Fire Tablet is an amazing value at £49.99.
 The 7-inch version has launched this June and is the perfect size for children. it is an improved version fo the bestselling tablet, but lighter, thinner and more durable.
 We have a funky yellow one with 8gb, but that is expandable up to 256gb.
 It also comes with unlimited cloud storage for Amazon content, which works really well for Mini as he has a lot of audiobooks on Audible.
 Oh did I say that it also comes with Alexa?
 Well, it does, again perfect for Audible, setting alarms and even controlling our heating!
 So you can see it is really great value for money at under £50.

 So what is Mini using his tablet for?